LeonStoldt/Lovebox/README.md

 AUTO_SETUP_NET_STATIC_GATEWAY=<IP ADDRESS OF YOUR ROUTER>
 ```
 -   you might change the keyboard layout settings by replacing "de" with your country code and change the wifi code and time zone
+-   open `dietpi-wifi.txt` and add your SSID and KEY of your wireless network
+-   save the files and eject the sd card of your computer
 -   plug the sd card to your pi and start it
 -   on a console, you can run `ping -l <YOUR CHOSEN IP ADDRESS OF THE PI>` to check when the pi is available
--   start putty to connect to your pi via ssh with your chosen IP address of the pi and default port 22
+-   start powershell to connect to your pi via `ssh -l root <YOUR CHOSEN UP ADDRESS OF THE PI> -p 22`
 -   default username is `pi` and password is `dietpi`
 -   you need to agree the license and you should see the installation process starting
 -   it is recommended to change passwords (you will be asked for it)